🪰78,010 violations tracked across 67 Florida counties

 Would you eat here?

-BUFFET CITY looks fairly solid on paper.
-Would you eat here?
+BUFFET CITY has some meaningful issues on record.
+Would you still eat here?

 Join the discussion